Kehindeadebisi/DEC-Azure-Script/README.md

 The project involves the following steps:

 1. **Set Up Azure Resources**:
+   - Use Azure CLI to:
    - Create a resource group.
    - Create a storage account with hierarchical namespace enabled.
    - Create a file system (container) in the storage account.

 2. **Upload Files**:
-   - Use Azure CLI to upload local files to the Azure Data Lake Storage Gen2.
+    - Use Python to  upload files to the Azure Data Lake Storage Gen2.

 3. **Tools Used**:
    - Azure CLI
-   - Python (for further data processing)
+   - Python